vodun/seismiqb/tests/README.md

 }
 ```

 In this example executions number 2,3 and 4 was executed with failures.
-Other executions was **not** failed, so, they wasn't saved.
+Other executions did **not** fail and therefore, they weren't saved.